hazelcast/hazelcast-jet-reference-manual/src/DistributedComputation.md

 on each member of the cluster, receiving a part of the input dataset and emitting a part of the output dataset.

+A processor's work can be conceptually described as follows: receive data from zero or more input streams and emit data into zero or more output streams.
+Each stream maps to a single DAG edge (either inbound or outbound).
+There is no requirement on the correspondence between input and output items; a processor can emit any data it sees fit, including none at all.
+This means that it can play the role of a source, sink, or transformer of data.
 The same `Processor` abstraction is used for all kinds of vertices, including the terminal ones which act as data sources and sinks.
-In general, a processor receives data from zero or more input streams and emits data into zero or more output streams.

-### isCooperative()
+### Cooperative multithreading

+Cooperative multithreading is one of the core features of Jet and can be roughly compared to [green threads](https://en.wikipedia.org/wiki/Green_threads).
+It is purely a library-level feature and doesn't involve any low-level system or JVM tricks; the [`Processor`](processor) API is simply designed in such a way that the processor can do a small amount of work each time it is invoked, then yield back to the Jet engine.
+The engine manages a thread pool of fixed size and on each thread the processors take their turn in a round-robin fashion.

+The point of cooperative multithreading is much lower context-switching cost and precise knowledge of the status of a processor's input and output buffers, which determines its ability to make progress.

+`Processor` instances are cooperative by default.
+The processor can opt out of cooperative multithreading by overriding `isCooperative()` to return `false`.
+Jet will then start a dedicated thread for it.

+#### Cooperative processors

 To maintain good overall throughput, a cooperative processor must take care not to hog the thread for too long (a rule of thumb is up to a millisecond at a time).
-The processor can opt out of [cooperative multithreading](#cooperative-multithreading) by overriding `isCooperative()` to return `false`.
-Jet will then start a dedicated thread for it.
+Jet is designed in a way that besides sources or sinks, all intermediate processors should be cooperative.

+#### Non-cooperative Processor

+For some parts of a Jet job, blocking or otherwise long-running operations cannot be avoided.
+Typically this happens on sources and sinks because they interact with the environment over I/O channels which don't offer non-blocking APIs.
+A blocking operation is very likely to violate the requirements on cooperative processors.
+To accommodate these special cases, Jet allows a processor to declare itself "non-cooperative" and get its own Java thread.

 ### Outbox